Helping Landlords achieve the best from their investments

 Never be pressured into signing a lengthy sole agency agreement.
 They benefit no one but the letting agent.
 If an agent offers you a discount fee in return for giving them exclusivity, a 2 week notice period to change this is more than reasonable.

 By law, if you instruct an agent to market your property anywhere other than their business premises, you have the right to change your mind within 7 days.
-Most of the time you would want the contract to commences immediately and landlords often waive their right for the property to be marketed straight away.
+Most of the time you would want the contract to commence immediately and landlords often waive their right for the property to be marketed straight away.
 There is nothing wrong with that as long as you are making an informed decision and know your rights.

 Look at the bigger picture.